hppham1210/CIS300-Spring2026-Pham/README.md

     <h1>Pacific Trails Resort</h1>
   </header>
   <nav>
-    <a href="index.html">Home</a>
+    <a href="Home.html">Home</a>
     <a href="yurts.html">Yurts</a>
     <a href="activities.html">Activities</a>
     <a href="reservations.html">Reservations</a>
   </nav>
   <main>
-    <h2>Enjoy Nature in Luxury</h2>
+   Enjoy Nature in Luxury<

-    <p>Pacific Trails Resort offers a special lodging experience on the California North Coast with panoramic views of the Pacific Ocean.
+    <p>Pacific Trails Resort offers a special lodging experience on the California North Coast
+       with panoramic views of the Pacific Ocean.
 Your stay at Pacific Trails Resort includes a sumptuously appointed private yurt and a cooked-to-order breakfast each morning.</p>
     <ul>
-      Relax in our lodge while enjoying complimentary appetizers and beverages</li>
-      <li>Savor nightly fine dining with an ocean view</li>
-      <li>Unwind in the heated outdoor pool and whirlpool</li>
-      <li>Explore the coast on your own or join our guided tours</li>
+      Relax in our lodge while enjoying complimentary appetizers and beverages Savor nightly fine dining with an ocean view Unwind in the heated outdoor pool and whirlpool Explore the coast on your own or join our guided tours
     </ul>

     <p>Pacific Trails Resort<br>